Stung by losses, progressive women aim for a win in Illinois

 Meanwhile, progressive candidate Jessica Cisneros of Texas, a 26-year-old immigration attorney who was trying to unseat conservative Democratic U.S. Rep. Henry Cuellar, lost her primary race.
 So did Cristina Tzintzun Ramirez, who lost the Democratic primary for Senate in Texas to M.J.
 Hegar, the establishment-backed candidate who will take on incumbent GOP Sen. John Cornyn.

-Both Newman and Cisneros were among the challengers affected when party leaders and House Democrats’ campaign arm announced last year that it wouldn’t do business with any outside companies or vendors that worked for a primary challenger.
+Both Newman and Cisneros were among the candidates affected when party leaders and House Democrats’ campaign arm announced last year that it wouldn’t do business with any outside companies or vendors that worked for a primary challenger.
 The Democratic Congressional Campaign Committee move angered progressives like New York Rep. Alexandria Ocasio Cortez, who defeated an incumbent congressman in 2018.
 They called the “blacklist” divisive and said it would stifle efforts to elect more women, make Congress more diverse and reflect the changing views of the Democratic electorate.

 Newman, who came within 2 points of defeating Lipinski in 2018, has said she lost vendors early in her campaign because of the rule.
 But her campaign has been buoyed by support from other groups, including a PAC that Ocasio Cortez created to help progressive challengers and abortion rights advocates like Emily’s List, NARAL Pro-Choice America and Planned Parenthood Votes.
 She also has endorsements from Warren, Sanders, Sens.
 Cory Booker and Kirsten Gillibrand and Chicago Mayor Lori Lightfoot.

 Lipinski first took office after his father, who held the seat for over two decades, stepped down after the 2004 primary.
 That allowed Democratic party leaders to put the younger Lipinski on the ballot in his place.
-The heavily Democratic district includes working-class neighborhoods on Chicago’s southwest side where Lipinski has had strong support, particularly from fellow Catholics, and stretches into suburban areas.
+The heavily Democratic district includes working-class neighborhoods on Chicago’s southwest side — where Lipinski has had strong support, particularly from fellow Catholics — and stretches into suburban areas.
 While it’s historically been a socially conservative area, it’s gotten younger and more diverse, with Hispanics now making up about one-third of the population.
 In 2016 the district supported Sanders over Hillary Clinton for president.

 Lipinski, who is Illinois’ senior member on the House Transportation and Infrastructure Committee, argues that he’s delivered for the district.
 He’s criticized Newman for trying to make abortion a “lightning rod issue” and using it to attract contributions from groups that support abortion rights.
 It’s not what voters in the district want to talk about, said Lipinski campaign spokeswoman Sally Daly.